 Fugassa as the Genoese know it is usually eaten as a breakfast dish, where traditionally you’ll dip it into your cappuccino.
 This leavened flatbread is Genoa’s second more popular export, although you should come here to try the original!
 You’ll find focaccia as a portion of seriously popular street food, in Genoa.
 It’s wrapped in paper, to protect your fingers from the deliciously subtle and light Ligurian olive oil it’s seasoned with.

 Don’t worry if you don’t get your focaccia for breakfast though, pick it up for a mid-morning snack, or as a substitute for bread with dinner.

 The most popular type of focaccia is plain – where you’ll find it seasoned with just olive oil and salt.
-There are, however, many different types – onion focaccia, cheese focaccia, tomato focaccia, focaccia with oregano, focaccia with rosemary.
+There are, however, many different types – onion focaccia, cheese focaccia, tomato focaccia, focaccia with oregano, and focaccia with rosemary.
 The list is endless.
-The only question is which will be your favourite focaccia?
+The only question is which will be your favorite focaccia?

 Pansotti is more often than not served with a “salsa alle noci” – a walnut sauce.

 You will always find pesto on the menu in Genoa – and it tends to be better in the summer months, but for the autumn and winter months, you’ll want to seek out the salsa alle noci.
 The ingredients are simple.
 Walnuts, milk, parmesan cheese, garlic, olive oil, and marjoram.
 Blend it all together into a creamy sauce and serve with pansotti.